ethz-pes/AI-mag/source_ann/README.md

 However, the toolbox can work without Python (only MATLAB), as long as the Python ANN engine is not used.

-The toolbox was tested with the following operating system:
+The toolbox was tested with the following operating systems:
 * Linux Ubuntu 18.04.4 LTS
 * Microsoft Windows 10